tektutor/container-orchestration-platform/Day5/README.md

 </pre>

 ## Lab - Creating a project in Openshift to deploy your applications into it

+Replace 'jegan' with your name to avoid naming conflicts.
 ```
 oc new-project jegan
 ```